pivotal/docs-tas-adapter/install-to-air-gapped.md

 # Install Application Service Adapter to air-gapped environments

-This topic describes how Application Service Adapter for VMware Tanzu Application Platform system are installed to a Kubernetes Cluster and registry that are air-gapped from external traffic.
+You can install Application Service Adapter to a K8s cluster and registry that is air-gapped from outside traffic.
+This page has the steps you need to take.

 For instructions on how to install prerequisites in air-gapped environments, see: